snowkylin/tensorflow-handbook/docs/_sources/en/basic/models.rst.txt

 ..
     https://www.tensorflow.org/versions/r2.0/api_docs/python/tf/keras/losses/Loss

-The custom loss function needs to inherit the ``tf.keras.losses.losses`` class and rewrite the ``call`` method.
+The custom loss function needs to inherit the ``tf.keras.losses.Loss`` class and override the ``call`` method.
 The ``call`` method use the real value ``y_true`` and the model predicted value ``y_pred`` as input, and return the customized loss value between the model predicted value and the real value.
 The following example implements a mean square error loss function.

 .. code-block:: python